amirkhakshour/newzila/README.md

 Setup locally without docker-compose
 --------
+1- Make sure that you've installed the following services locally or have access to them:
+    1-1:  Local smtp server listening on port 1025.
+    1-2:  Redis server

-1- Make sure that you've a local smtp server listening on port 1025. and it's host address to .env file at the root directory:
+1- Create a .env file at the root folder of your directory.
+Add the following settings to the file and modify them to meet your local configurations:

+    DEBUG=False
+    DATABASE_URL=sqlite://./db.sqlite
+    CELERY_BROKER_URL=redis://localhost:6379/0
+    USE_DOCKER=False
     EMAIL_HOST=127.0.0.1

 2- Build/run the application executing the following commands: